 - Bleeding disorders.
 This is when the blood can't clot properly.

-Your health care provider can help diagnose the cause of your bleeding problem.
-He or she will work then work with you to plan treatment as needed.
+Your healthcare provider can help diagnose the cause of your bleeding problem.
+He or she will work with you to plan treatment as needed.

 Â© 2000-2018 The StayWell Company, LLC.
 800 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.